 Two years ago, on December 12, 2014, I met Sarah Cohen, India’s oldest surviving Jew, in the port city of Cochin.
-I was on a research trip to Cochin for a show I was presenting for History Channel, and the name Jew Town was enough to tickle my interest.
+I was on a research trip for a show I was presenting for the History Channel, and the name Jew Town was enough to tickle my interest.

-Curious to connect the dots of India’s multicultural past, I walked through the trinket filled streets in the Mattancherry area, just a few metres from one of the world’s oldest places of Jewish worship – the Paradesi (foreigner’s) synagogue.
+Curious to connect the dots from the past, I walked through the trinket-filled streets in the Mattancherry area, just a few metres from one of the world’s oldest places of Jewish worship – the Paradesi (foreigner’s) synagogue.
 I wondered why, after thousands of years, this community is still considered ‘foreign’.